fullstack-storyteller/Notes/azure/7-azure-sql-server-database-service.md

 ## Types of Azure SQL databases

 1. Single Database -> you can create a single database on Azure sQL server
-2. Managed Instance -> Preferred option for companies who just want to lift and shift their exisitng databases to Azure
+2. Managed Instance -> Preferred option for companies who just want to lift and shift their exisitng databases to Azure.
+This is also fully managed and scalable service offering
 3. Elastic pool -> We can also combine multiple sql databases so that all of them share the underlying resources and save cost.

 ## Azure SQL Server: Purchasing MODELS